Prickly heat rash

 Image: Copyright © ISM / Phototake

 Prickly heat usually clears up on its own within a few days.
-However, in serious cases heat rash can interfere with the body's heat-regulating mechanism and cause heat exhaustion.
+However, in more severe cases heat rash can interfere with the body's heat-regulating mechanism and cause heat exhaustion.

 Heatstroke is a more serious condition when the body can no longer cool itself.
 This is a medical emergency.